srjaiswalgithub/temperature_converter/README.md

 # temperature_converter
-It uses the HTML,CSS and Javascript to convert the temoerature from celcius to fahrenheit and vice versa.
+It uses the HTML,CSS and Javascript to convert the temperature from celcius to fahrenheit and vice versa.